How to Paint Wood Furniture: A Beginner’s Guide

 Get yourself in the right mindset

 Painting a piece of furniture can seem scary in the beginning.
 But it doesn’t have to be.
-I always recommend to begin with a piece you don’t care about and that is small.
+I always recommend beginning with a piece you don’t care about and that is small.
 You don’t need the added pressure of painting your grandmother’s favorite hutch.
 Don’t pick a huge bookcase that will use a ton of products to complete.
 Go to a thrift store and find something small and cheap – side tables are great things to practice on.
-Experiment and get comfortable with these smaller pieces and then move on to that project inspired you to pick up that brush in the first place.
+Experiment and get comfortable with these smaller pieces, and then move on to the project that inspired you to pick up that brush in the first place.

 Also, remember that it’s only paint.
 Almost anything can be reversed.
 It might be labor-intensive to fix, but it is usually possible.
 The worst case is that you have to sand or strip everything off and start over.
 Every experienced painter, myself included, has had at least one project that needed a complete redo.
 It happens.
 Another reason to practice on something you don’t care much about – you can always just toss it and move on.

-While every piece is different, how you paint furniture can be broken down into 5 basic steps.
-In this post, I will summarize these 5 steps, with links to more specific information for each.
+While every piece is different, how you paint furniture can be broken down into 7 basic steps.
+In this post, I will summarize these 7 steps, with links to more specific information for each if you want to learn more.

-This first step is the key to a long-lasting finish.
+This first step, cleaning, is the key to a long-lasting finish!
 A fresh coat of paint is not going to stick well to a piece with lots of dirt and grime.
 Even if a piece looks clean, it can have a buildup of furniture wax or polish that will affect new paint adherence.
 It also won’t stick well to a slick or shiny existing finish.
-For both of these reasons a thorough clean, followed by a good scuff sand creates the best surface for your primer/paint to stick to.
-Details on exactly how to clean and sand your piece can be found here.

 Step 2: Repairs